Matthewalvarado25/osticket-prereqs/README.md

 <h3>Step:3 Download the osticket instalation files</h3>

-- Copy the osticket files link, then inside the VM open the browser, paste a link inside the search bar, and download the files
+- Copy the osticket files link, then inside the virtual machine open the browser, paste a link inside the search bar, and download the files

 </p>